 - Other recommended lines: 62 (connects the city's key tourist attractions, such as Piazza Venezia with the Vatican) and 40 (also from Termini).

 Use the tourist bus, if you have a ticket

-3. By metro from any point in the city
+By subway from any point of the city

 - Line A: It is best to take the Metro Line A, which also passes through the main points of the city, such as Piazza Spagna or Termini train station and get off at Ottaviano-S. Pietro.
 From there it is very easy to walk to the Vatican and it will take you only 5 minutes (follow the souvenir stands and you won't get lost).

-Rome still has some streetcar lines and although it is not always the most practical (you will find that it is not well connected to the historical and tourist center of the city), depending on where you are staying it may be convenient for you to use the streetcar.
+Rome still retains some streetcar lines and although it is not always the most practical (you will find that it is not well connected to the historical and tourist center of the city), depending on where you are staying you may find it convenient to use the streetcar.
 You can find prices and timetables on the official Rome public transport website.